anatolitrifonov/BestFor/BestFor/src/BestFor.Data/ReadMe.txt

-dnu restore <- restores packages run dnmv upgrade to add dnx to path dnvm use 1.0.0-rc1-update1 dnx ef migrations add Initial dnx ef database update
+dnu restore <- restores packages run dnmv upgrade to add dnx to path dnvm use 1.0.0-rc1-update1 dnx ef migrations add Initial // use this command to add a new migration.
+For db initialization use the command below. dnx ef database update